 Get Personal Loan Rates

-The factors that determine which credit card debt consolidation option works best for you are your debt load, your credit score and history and your overall financial situation.
-In general, personal loans make the most sense for borrowers who can score a lower interest rate than what they’re currently paying or have more than $15,000 in debt to consolidate.
+The factors that will determine which credit card debt consolidation option works best for you are your debt load, your credit score and history and your overall financial situation.
+In general, debt consolidation loans make the most sense for borrowers who can score a lower interest rate than what they’re currently paying or have more than $15,000 in debt to consolidate.

 When Should You Use a Personal Loan for Credit Card Debt?

-We recommend using a personal loan to pay off credit card debt if you can get a lower interest rate or if you have more than $15,000 in debt to consolidate.
-However, if you have an excellent credit score and less than $15,000 in debt, you should consider a balance transfer credit card instead.
+We recommend a loan to pay off credit cards if you can get a lower interest rate than you currently have or if you have more than $15,000 in credit card debt to consolidate.
+However, if you have an excellent credit score and less than $15,000 in credit card debt, you should consider a balance transfer credit card instead.
 Balance transfer credit cards typically have an introductory 0% APR period of anywhere from nine to 24 months, allowing you to pay down your debt without incurring interest for those months.
 Two downsides to balance transfer cards are the balance transfer fees, around 3% to 5% of the transaction, and lower credit limits, usually $15,000 or less.

-Besides getting a lower interest rate, one of the biggest advantages of getting a personal loan to consolidate credit card debt is streamlining your payments.
+Besides getting a lower interest rate, one of the biggest advantages of getting a personal loan to pay off credit card debt is streamlining your payments.
 If you have accumulated debt across more than one credit card, a personal loan will consolidate these multiple monthly payments into a single payment.
-Another benefit is that this streamlined payment, combined with a lower interest rate, can help you pay off your debt more quickly.
+Another benefit is that this streamlined payment, combined with a lower interest rate, can help you pay off your credit card debt fast.